New UNF Web Services Login Page Coming Dec. 14

 New UNF-Wireless Network

 Information Technology Services has completed Phase 2 of upgrading the wireless network on campus.
-Phase 3 is expected to begin in spring 2020.
+Phase 3 is now underway in summer 2020.
 This upgrade significantly increases the reliability and speed associated with the wireless network and ensures that classrooms and other heavily populated areas have the appropriate number of access points to provide the necessary speed and capacity to support wireless devices.
 View this web page to see the ongoing progress.
-Housing students will want to view New Wireless Network Tips.

 ITS Requests are Easy!